On Christmas Eve, Bethlehem resembles a ghost town. Celebrations are halted due to Israel-Hamas war.

 “We can’t justify putting out a tree and celebrating as normal, when some people (in Gaza) don’t even have houses to go to,” said Ala’a Salameh, one of the owners of Afteem Restaurant, a family-owned falafel restaurant just steps from the square.

 Salameh said Christmas Eve is usually the busiest day of the year.
 “Normally, you can’t find a single chair to sit, we’re full from morning till midnight,” said Salameh.
-This year, just one table was taken, by journalists taking a break from the rain.
+On Sunday morning, just one table was taken, by journalists taking a break from the rain.

+Under a banner that read “Bethlehem’s Christmas bells ring for a cease-fire in Gaza,” a few teenagers offered small inflatable Santas, but no one was buying.

 “Our message every year on Christmas is one of peace and love, but this year it’s a message of sadness, grief and anger in front of the international community with what is happening and going on in the Gaza Strip,” Bethlehem’s mayor, Hana Haniyeh, said in an address to the crowd.

+The war was triggered by Hamas’ deadly assault Oct.
+7 on southern Israel in which militants killed about 1,200 people, most of them civilians, and took more than 240 hostages.

-The Gaza war has been accompanied by a surge in violence, with some 300 Palestinians killed by Israeli fire.
+The Gaza war has been accompanied by a surge in West Bank violence, with some 300 Palestinians killed by Israeli fire.

-The fighting has affected life across the West Bank.
+The fighting has affected life across the Israeli-occupied territory.
 Since Oct.
-7, access to Bethlehem and other Palestinian towns in the Israeli-occupied territory has been difficult, with long lines of motorists waiting to pass military checkpoints.
+7, access to Bethlehem and other Palestinian towns in the West Bank has been difficult, with long lines of motorists waiting to pass military checkpoints.
 The restrictions have also prevented tens of thousands of Palestinians from exiting the territory to work in Israel.

 Amir Michael Giacaman opened his store, “Il Bambino,” which sells olive wood carvings and other souvenirs, for the first time since Oct.
 7. There have been no tourists, and few local residents have money to spare because those who worked in Israel have been stuck at home.